Statement of HHMI’s Research Philosophy

 - Download HHMI's Export Control and Sanctions Compliance Policy (March 18, 2016)

 The policies in this group apply to HHMI investigators only.
 The scientists at the Janelia Research Campus are not subject to these policies.

 HHMI's expectation is that investigators will remain at the host institution at which they were initially appointed.
-However, any HHMI investigator who has completed a full initial term of employment with HHMI and has been reviewed and reappointed for a full renewal term is eligible to request a transfer of an HHMI appointment.
+However, HHMI investigators may transfer to another HHMI host institution once during their employment as an HHMI investigator.